The alternative operad is not Koszul: Acknowledgements

 \section{Acknowledgements}

-Thanks are due to Vladimir Dotsenko and Leonid Positselski for explanations concerning the Koszulity and the Ginzburg--Kapranov criterion, and to Alexander Feldman for advice concerning computing issues and comments on the preliminary version of the manuscript.
+Thanks are due to Vladimir Dotsenko and Leonid Positselski for explanations concerning Koszulity and the Ginzburg--Kapranov criterion, to Alexander Feldman for advice concerning computing issues and comments on the preliminary version of the manuscript, and to the anonymous referee for a very careful reading of the manuscript and useful comments as well.